Taron Egerton: Early work and Kingsman films (2012–2018)

-Recognition (2019–present)
+Career progression (2019–present)

 Egerton starred as singer Elton John in the biographical musical film Rocketman.
 He learned to play the piano for the part and sang live in each take during filming.
-The film was released in May 2019, receiving positive reviews, and the actor's portrayal of John earned praise.
+The film was released in 2019, receiving positive reviews, and the actor's portrayal of John earned praise.
 The Washington Post's Ann Hornaday opined that Egerton "exerts a steadying, singularly charismatic force" in the role, while Richard Lawson of Vanity Fair described his portrayal as "nuanced and emotionally intelligent while still loose, carried with verve and agility".
 Egerton won the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for his performance.
 He also garnered a British Academy Film Award nomination for Best Actor in a Leading Role and a Grammy Award nomination for Best Compilation Soundtrack for Visual Media for his work on the film's soundtrack.
 That same year, Egerton narrated the audiobook version of John's autobiography, Me, and the two performed on stage together several times.

 Also in 2019, Egerton voiced Moomintroll in the animated series Moominvalley and Rian in the fantasy series The Dark Crystal: Age of Resistance.
-He reprised the role of Johnny in Sing 2, which released December 2021.
+He reprised the role of Johnny in Sing 2, which released in 2021.
 Egerton starred in the play Cock by Mike Bartlett.
 Directed by Marianne Elliott and held at the Ambassadors Theatre in the West End, the production marked his West End debut.
 After missing performances due to fainting on stage during the first night of performances in March 2022 and testing positive for COVID-19 later that month, Egerton exited for "personal reasons" the following month.
 The production of Cock garnered mixed critical reception, with Egerton's performance gaining praise.
 The Guardian's Arifa Akbar wrote he "is especially affecting in his romantic desperation".